X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • lattice cells.

-For the study of these anatomical structures, the naso-chin and chin projections are not suitable.
-This is where axial projection comes into play.
-The rocky part of the temporal bone, foramina of the base of the skull, skull fractures can also be seen using this projection.
+The nasomental and submental projections are not suitable for studying these anatomical structures.
+Axial projection is used here.
+The rocky part of the temporal bone, foramina of the base of the skull, and skull fractures can also be seen using this projection.

-The sphenoid bone has a wide variety of structures.
-The radiologist must have a lot of experience to decipher correctly.
-On the x-ray in the axial projection of the rosary, the wings of the sphenoid bone, basilar apophyses are visible.
+The sphenoid bone has big variety buildings.
+The radiologist must have extensive experience to interpret correctly.
+The x-ray image in the axial projection of the rosary shows the wings of the sphenoid bone and the basilar apophyses.

-In this projection, holes are clearly visible: round, oval and ragged rear.
-With injuries of the skull (fall on the head, blows to the occipital bone and crown), a fracture line occurs.
-When viewed, the fracture lines and the lower jaw are visible, as well as the base of the apophysis of the occipital bone.
+In this projection, the openings are clearly visible: round, oval and posterior torn.
+For skull injuries (falling on the head, blows to occipital bone and crown) a fracture line appears.
+On examination, fracture lines and lower jaw, as well as the base of the apophysis of the occipital bone.

-If a pathology is detected in one of these anatomical structures, the x-ray can be supplemented with pinpoint x-rays for clearer visualization.
+If pathology is detected in one of these anatomical structures, X-rays can be supplemented with targeted radiographs for clearer visualization.

-In conclusion, I would like to say that the x-ray of the skull and paranasal sinuses is one of the most difficult areas of radiology.
-Due to the many formations, it is very common to see symptoms on the radiograph formed by the overlap and overlap of various anatomical details.
-A lot of practical experience is needed to distinguish the norm from the pathology in the images of the paranasal sinuses and skull.
+In conclusion, I would like to say that x-rays of the skull and paranasal sinuses belong to one of the most complex areas of radiology.
+Due to the multitude of formations, very often on an x-ray you can see symptoms formed by the overlap and superposition of various anatomical details.
+Large required practical experience to distinguish normal from pathology in photographs of the paranasal sinuses and skull.

-Radiography, as a method of radiation diagnostics, is widely used in many areas of medicine, including otolaryngology.
-The study is carried out without damage to the upper tissues, that is, non-invasively, does not take much time, is painless.
+Radiography as a method radiology diagnostics, is widely used in many areas of medicine, including otolaryngology.
+The examination is carried out without damaging the upper tissues, that is, non-invasive, does not take much time, and is painless.

-X-ray of the nose and paranasal space allows you to reliably determine the existing changes in bone structures and the pathology of the air cavities (sinuses).
-A clear visualization of the organs on an x-ray image allows the doctor to objectively assess their condition, make the correct diagnosis, and prescribe the appropriate treatment.
-By decision of the ENT doctor, a survey or sighting radiography is performed:
+X-ray of the nose and paranasal space allows you to reliably determine existing changes in bone structures and pathology of the air cavities (sinuses).
+Clear visualization of organs on an x-ray allows the doctor to objectively assess their condition, make the correct diagnosis, and prescribe appropriate treatment.
+According to the decision of the ENT doctor, a survey or targeted radiography is performed:

-• a survey x-ray, displays the bones of the nose and sinuses in general, and is more often performed during the initial diagnosis;
+• survey X-ray, depicts the bones of the nose and sinuses as a whole, and is most often performed when primary diagnosis;

-• sighting x-ray to consider individual anatomical structures in more detail.
-It is carried out to control the therapy of a previously diagnosed disease of a particular nasal area.
+• targeted radiograph to examine individual anatomical structures in more detail.
+It is carried out to monitor the treatment of a previously diagnosed disease of a particular nasal area.

-How often can this procedure be done?
-The frequency of the survey has not been officially established.
-The dose of x-rays in a single examination is not hazardous to health, but given that radiation tends to accumulate in the body, sinus x-rays are not recommended for more than twice a year.
+How often can you do it this procedure?
+The frequency of examination has not been officially established.
+The dose of X-rays during a single examination is not dangerous to health, but taking into account the fact that radiation tends to accumulate in the body, X-rays of the nasal sinuses are not recommended more than twice a year.

 Survey area

-The picture is taken in black and white, which clearly shows the bone skeleton of the nose, the size of the nasopharynx, the structure and contours of the air cavities (otherwise the sinuses).
-According to the picture, the doctor analyzes the integrity of the bones and cartilaginous tissue, the state of the hollow formations adjacent to the nose:
+The picture is taken in black and white, which clearly shows the bone skeleton of the nose, the size of the nasopharynx, the structure and contours of the air cavities (aka sinuses).
+Using the image, the doctor analyzes the integrity of the bones and cartilage tissue, the state of hollow formations adjacent to the nose:

 • lattice labyrinth;

-• main sphenoidal sinus, divided by a septum;
+• the main sphenoid sinus, divided by a septum;

 • paired maxillary (maxillary) cavities;